rafapereirabr/otp-travel-time-matrix/README.md

 # otp-travel-time-matrix
 This repository aims to provide a reproducible example of how to build an Origin-Destination travel time matrix using OpenTripPlanner (OTP) and Python.
-The Python scripts presented here still can be much improved and it would be great to have your contributions, specially if you have ideas on how to improve the speed/efficiency of the code, or include a progress bar etc !
+The Python scripts presented here can still be improved and it would be great to have your contributions, specially if you have ideas on how to improve the speed/efficiency of the code, or include a progress bar etc !

 **Input**
 * An Open Street Map of the region in `.pbf` format